Conference. Neuroimaging and neurotherapies in Attention Deficit Hyperactivity Disorder (ADHD)

 Teatro Leal

-Seminar on cerebral health and cognitive processes, with the participation of researchers of the ULL and moderation of Ernesto Pereda.
+Seminar on brain health and cognitive processes, with the participation of researchers from the ULL and moderated by Ernesto Pereda.

 Closing Conference: "The new neurotechnologies: implications for science, medicine and society"